How to Relieve Tension in Babies: 10 Gentle Ways to Calm Your Little One

 Why Do Babies Experience Tension?

-- Digestive Discomfort: Gas, colic, or constipation can cause fussiness.
+Gas, colic, reflux, or constipation can cause tummy tension and irritability.

 Signs of Tension in Babies